-The ACCESS Collaborative Program is an academic and social support program to assist low-income, single parent students who are pursuing a college education at The Ohio State University.
-While the program strives to increase the retention rates of all low-income, single parent students, attention is given to the unique circumstances of students from diverse social groups, including minorities.
+The ACCESS Collaborative Program is an academic and social support program for parenting students who are pursuing a college education at The Ohio State University.
+While the program strives to increase the retention rates of parenting students, special attention is given to the unique circumstances of students from diverse social groups.
 By minimizing the barriers that may prevent their full participation, the ACCESS Collaborative Program works to create a campus climate that is inclusive for all.

 Who We Are

-The ACCESS Collaborative Program, which was established in 1989, was created to enable single parent students with custody of their children to earn an undergraduate degree and find employment suitable to their academic preparation.
-The program coordinates university and community support services to meet the single parents' needs as students and heads of household.
+The ACCESS Collaborative Program, which was established in 1989, was initially created to enable single parent students with custody of their children to earn an undergraduate degree and find employment suitable to their academic preparation.
+Currently, the program coordinates university and community support services to support parenting students of various household compositions and personal demographics toward degree completion.

 Who We Serve

-The ACCESS Collaborative Program welcomes both male and female undergraduate single parent students who are either full-time or part-time students at Ohio State.
-ACCESS Collaborative offers students three categories of involvement with corresponding services dependent on the level of participation.
+The ACCESS Collaborative Program welcomes both male and female undergraduate parenting students who are either full-time or part-time students at Ohio State.

-- Full-time Ohio State students with a minimum GPA of 2.3 with full, physical custody of their children
+Full-time or part-time Ohio State students with a minimum GPA of 2.0 with full, physical custody of their children

 - Programming on parenting and life skills; child development; and financial planning